TitleCardMaker/TitleCardMaker/docs/card_types/negative_space.md

 ## Title Text Horizontal Shift

 The horizontal position of the title text can be adjusted with the _Title Text Horizontal Shift_ extra.
-The

 ??? example "Examples"